xpollen8/jazzbutcher.com/PARTICIPATE.md

-- That "stuff" needs to be stored somewhere, and we'll have to sort out the permissions so that conspirators can dump the media/pics/etc directly on the Amazon S3 storage bucket used by jazzbutcher.com
+- That "stuff" needs to be stored somewhere, and we'll have to sort out the permissions so that conspirators can dump the media/pics/etc directly on the Amazon S3 storage bucket used by jazzbutcher.com.
+      If the task was to mirror text or images, then attach that information to the Issue as a comment.
+      Anything large...
+Lets' discuss.

 - When you've completed a task, attach your results to the Issue, and move the Project card from "In Progress" to "Done" [Here](https://github.com/xpollen8/jazzbutcher.com/projects/1)